SamMed05/c-cpp-notes/docs/cpp/operators.md

 These operators are only shorthand or their corresponding, so they are optional. they combine an operation with the assignment of the resulting value.
-Remember that the assignment of the value is always from the right to the variable of the left.
+Remember that the assignment of the value is always from the right to the variable on the left.

 ## Unary operators
 They increment or decrement the value of the object by 1.